IdoBenEzri/Binance-trading-bot/README.md

 - get_highest(self, coin, start, end):

-  Arguments - string coin set to a coin name written in this format "BTCUSDT", int start,end rerepresents timstamps to your starting time and ending time.
+  Arguments - string coin set to a coin name written in this format "BTCUSDT", int start,end represents timstamps to your starting time and ending time.

   Method returns the highest price the coin ever was between the given start and end times.